rusets/ml-sagemaker-serverless/README.md

 terraform destroy -auto-approve
 ```

-The comment for the command above is intentionally placed below the block.
+The comment for the command above is intentionally placed below the block per your style preference.

 ---

 ## 🪪 License

-MIT — use freely for demos and learning.
+MIT — Free to use, modify, and deploy for demos, learning, or portfolio purposes.

 ---

-> This project demonstrates a production-ready **serverless ML inference pipeline** using modern AWS services and Terraform.
+> 💡 **Project purpose:** Showcase how to deploy a real ML model using AWS Serverless architecture with Terraform automation.
+> Ideal for DevOps and Cloud Engineer portfolios.